Peteypiee/CS250-Final/README.md

-# CS250-Final
+# CS250 Final Project - DOGE Exploration
 An R exploration of DOGE data.
-This was a final project for CS250, Data Science &amp; Analytics
+This was a final project for CS250 - Data Science & Analytics